amsszhao/Multi-d_inviscid_Saint-Venant_eqs/time-evolution solvers/flapping fronts/README.md

 #### roll_width_point18_refined.py -> roll_width_point18_refined.m

 With wall boundary condition, the width of the channel is set to be 0.18.
 Wave fronts start to flap after a while.
 The flapping is persistent and do not become chaotic.
 Finer meshgrid is used compared with roll_width_point18.py.
-Raw data is used to generated figure in the paper.
+Raw data files are used to generate figures in the paper.

 #### roll_width_point18_periodic.py -> roll_width_point18_periodic.m